Workers' Comp

 Insurance Negotiation and Settlement

 Insurance adjusters often move quickly to resolve T-bone claims with low initial offers before you understand the full extent of your injuries.
-We protect you from these tactics by negotiating aggressively for compensation covering medical expenses, lost wages, property damage, pain and suffering, emotional distress, and future medical care.
-Under Missouri § 516.120, you have five years to file a personal injury lawsuit — we use that window strategically to achieve the best result for your case.
+We protect you from these tactics by negotiating aggressively for all recoverable damages — medical expenses, lost wages, property damage, pain and suffering, emotional distress, and future medical care.
+Under Missouri § 516.120, you have five years to file a personal injury lawsuit — we use that window strategically to achieve the best result.

 4